 Some of the Monoamine Oxidase Inhibitors Include:

-On the other hand, TCAs are fast-acting.
+On the other hand, TCA antidepressants mechanism of action are fast-acting.
 Based on the study of researchers from London, the early tricyclic antidepressants show their effects within the first few days of treatment.

 Some of These Drugs Include:

 Lastly, for SNRIs like Venlafaxine, these drugs work in as fast as 4 days.
 Meaning these drugs are also fast-acting.
 Aside from Venlafaxine, other atypical antidepressant drugs include the following:

 Every patient under an antidepressant treatment must know how long it will take for the drugs to work.
 In many cases, the side effects of SSRIs and other depression medications cause patients to stop using before ever feeling the authentic effects.

 Why Do Antidepressants Take So Long To Work?

 Generally, it takes days to weeks for antidepressant medications to alter brain chemistry noticeably and sustainably.
 Given that this is what antidepressant drugs do, it means that they do not work immediately.
 In a clinical trial of psychiatrists, if not 13 days, the average onset of action of antidepressant drugs could be up to 20 days.